PywareSolutions/pymath/README.md

 This function can take 2 numbers.
 The first number will be divided into the number of times that is in the second number and it will return the floored result.

 ## pymath.math()
 This function can take two numbers and one operator.
+The operator will be used to create a result for the equations with the numbers and it will return the result.